deliveroo/materialist/README.md

 Here is what each part of the DSL mean:

+#### `sidekiq_options <options>`
+allows to override options for the Sidekiq job which does the materialization.
+Typically it will specify which queue to put the job on or how many times should the job try to retry.
+These options override the options specified in `Materialist.configuration.sidekiq_options`.

 #### `persist_to <model_name>`
 describes the name of the active record model to be used.
 If missing, materialist skips materialising the resource itself, but will continue with any other functionality -- such as `materialize_link`.

+#### `prune after: <time>`
+specifies after what period of time should the records be deleted.
+When `Materialist::Workers::PruneEnabledTopics` job runs, it checks all materializers which have this option set and enqueues jobs to prune them.

 #### `source_key <column> <url_parser_block> (default: url)`
 describes the column used to persist the unique identifier parsed from the url_parser_block.